-The U.S. Health Care System is designed to introduce students to the organization, structure, and operation of the nation’s health care system.
+The United States Health Care System course is designed to introduce students to the organization, structure, and operation of the nation’s health care system.
 This course aims to help students effectively identify their present and future roles as consumer, provider, manager, decision- maker, and analyst.
 The class examines an overview of the health care system, causes and characteristics of health service utilization, the nature of wellness and disease, individual provider settings, financial and nonfinancial resources used and needed, and measurement of quality of care.

 Upon successful completion of this course, students will be able to: